 When it comes to materials, you MUST buy the best ones that you can afford.
 These will last longer than the cheap ones.

 Also, please don’t hire poor quality trades.
 Nobody wants dodgy work.
 Prioritise bathroom design, waterproofing, plumbing, lighting, tiling, and installation of bathroom fixtures.

 Mistake #4: Letting the PROs do ALL the work

 Some people will argue because they paid for their services.
 Why not let them do all the work?

 The thing is, there are smaller tasks that you can do or manage like cleaning, painting, or styling.
 Do it when you have the time to do it, and if you’re confident that you can do it.
 No worries — there are DIY guides and tips available online.
-You can also get advice from your architect/designer for free.
-(Note: A design service is necessary in a bathroom renovation.
+You can also get advice from your building designer for free.
+(Note: A design service is necessary for a bathroom renovation.
 You want to put together a bathroom that’s ergonomic and beautiful.)

 Mistake #5: Not creating enough storage

 Storage is essential in the bathroom.
 Build enough of it to keep your bathroom clean, uncluttered, and functional.
 You don’t want your medicines, towels, cosmetics, toiletries, hairdryers and straighteners just hanging around.